 Most accounts payable departments incorporate complex passwords or two-factor authentication (2FA).
 However, there are better security protocols that can enhance your security measures in emails.

-Next, we look into what you can do to maximise your Outlook email settings & Gmail settings.
+Next, we look into what you can do to maximise your Outlook email settings and Gmail settings.

 How to Review Your Email Security Settings